jareer12/grepper/readme.md

 ### `checkToken()`

 To check if a token is valid use this function.
-The first parameter is the [ACCESS_TOKEN][].

 ```js
 async function __main__() {